 - The SROKA Company fixed paddle has been designed for optimal paddling, with a lighter weight than the 2 and 3 part paddles.
 As a result, the nervousness is more interesting: you will have less loss of energy while paddling than with an adjustable paddle.

 - The adjustable paddle from SROKA Company has the advantage of being versatile and of being able to modify the height according to the size of the paddler and the practice.
 Be aware that the more parts you have (2 and 3 part paddles), the heavier your paddle will be.
 Another advantage is that they are undeniably easier to store and transport than fixed paddles.

 The SUPFoiling discipline can be dangerous, several precautions should be taken into account before getting into the water.

 - Choose a deserted spot or one with very few surfers around.

-- Provide a spot where there is enough background (the longer your mast will be, the more background is needed).
+- Provide a spot where there is enough bottom (the longer your mast, the more bottom is needed).

 - Choose a spot you know, to avoid the rocks.

 - When launching, remember to position your foil upside down behind you and slide it onto your back until there is enough bottom to turn the board over and start rowing.

 - Look for soft, flat waves that roll off, these waves usually correspond to mid-tide.
 The ideal and fun foil waves are the 40cm waves up to 1m for the more experienced riders.